 Altered: Bexhill, – St Barnabas (1935 and 1939); – St Mark, Little Common (1931) – as T Moore); Hastings, – Christ Church, St Leonards (1919-20)

 C Rupert Moore (1904-82) was born in Doncaster and after local study attended the Royal College of Art, where he was a pupil of M Travers.
 He was also a painter and was particularly known for his paintings of aircraft.
+His earliest known glass is in the chapel of the former grammar school at Doncaster and dates from 1927, though not unveiled for over ten years.
 From about 1952 he designed glass extensively for J Powell and Sons (later Whitefriars) until the firm closed, after which he produced designs for Chapel Studios.
 Much of his glass was heraldic.

 Obit: JSMGP 18/1 (1983-84) pp100-03

 Temple Lushington Moore (1856-1920) was born in Ireland and became a pupil of George G Scott junior.
 He completed several of Scott’s projects after his insanity developed, though he had started his own practice.
 He became one of the leading church architects in the simplified gothic of the late revival and designed houses in the old English or even classical styles.
 Despite differences of detail, he was generally content to continue in the idiom that had been started by G F Bodley and Scott junior, though some of his churches have unusual plans.
-Although living in London, much of his work is in the north and there is no parish church by him in Sussex, though in addition to the work listed below he designed fittings for the chapels of Lancing College and Hurstpierpoint School.
-The fittings that he designed were of almost every kind,and gave his High Church sympathies full expression.
+In his later years he went into partnership with his son-in-law, L T Moore (see this section above).
+Although Temple Moore lived in London, much of his work is in the north and he designed relatively few new parish churches, as opposed to restorations and enlargements.
+He was noted for the fittings of almost every kind he produced, which gave his High Church sympathies full expression.

 Lit: G K Brandwood: Temple Moore – an Architect of the Late Gothic Revival, Stamford, 1997